headzoo/bitcoin-wallet-api/README.md

 Overview
 --------
-The goal of this project is to provide more than a thin PHP wrapper to the Bitcoin JSON-RPC; there are plenty of PHP libraries for that purpose.
+The goal of this project is to provide more than a thin PHP wrapper to the Bitcoin JSON-RPC API; there are plenty of PHP libraries for that purpose.
 This library is meant to be more powerful than other libraries by offering the following features: